loliGothicK/mitama-dimensional/docs/CONTRIBUTION.md

 ## Documentation
 -----------------

 If you add a new feature, you will probably want to change the document.
-Please send PR to `feature/gitbook`.
+Please send PR to `docs` branch.
 Of course, typo and minor wording fixes are also welcome.